-Council has reviewed the off leash area and feedback received during the March 2020 community consultation and has proposed to install a temporary fence to be trialed for six (6) months.
-The park will remain predominately as an off-leash area, whilst providing a clearly defined section of Cowells Lane Reserve as an on-leash area around the popular playground and parking area.
+Council reviewed the off-leash area and feedback received during the March 2020 community consultation and proceeded to install a temporary fence which was trialed for six (6) months.

 The opportunity to provide feedback on the temporary fence trial was open for six (6) months and ended February 2021.
 Thank you to everyone who participated in this consultation.
 Your feedback has been used to decide on the next steps for Cowells Lane.

 71% voted in support of the fence!

 On this basis, Council proceeded with the installation of a permanent fence in the same location as the temporary fence.

 Check out the image gallery below which provides a snapshot of the upgrades at Cowells Lane Reserve!

 Frequently asked questions